jweygandt/ofd-wearos-digital-watchface/README.md

 So with that in mind, I'm breaking some rules and hacking away...

 # Recent Changes
+5/17/2024 Updated SunsetSunrise complication with an app screen to display more sol Undid most of the brightness overlay, turns out it was agressively dim at times, not sure if it was buggy or not, simply giving a try to a simpler version.

 9/14/2023 For some reason adaptive brightness was not very agressive at dimming at night.
 In fact ambient brightness seems to be the same as non-ambient.
 So accessing the light sensor and drawing a black transparent overlay I can achieve dimming.
 I did try to find brightness controls but that